johnstaveley/Satellite/README.md

 # KNOWN ISSUES

 - Sometimes the RTC loses power and resets to the script time.
 This will cause the data to not be sent at the correct time.
-A redeploy will solve this.
+A redeploy will (usually) solve this.